 Pray for our community and those directly affected by COVID-19.
 Pray for the health care workers that are treating the sick and those public health administrators making difficult decisions.
 Pray that God would protect our community from further spread of the virus.

 Reflect Christ.
 In these anxious days, the Church (all of us) can shine as a light of hope, care, faith, patience and prudence.
 We can demonstrate for the world how our faith provides true assurance against worry and fear.

 Practice recommended personal hygiene.
 Wash your hands frequently.
 Avoid contact with the sick.
-Stay home if you’re sick and enjoy our online service.
+Stay home if you're not feeling well and enjoy our online service.